Top 5 Tips For Better Load Stability

 Don’t Hold Back On Pallet Wrap

 Wrapping your boxes makes sure your freight acts like one big unit, so don’t hold back.
 If you’re wrapping by hand, make sure to start from the bottom, and include around three inches of the pallet in your wrapping.
-There’s a wide range of choices available, including Surge Film and EcoStretch that offers strong protection for your items.
+There’s a wide range of choices available, including Surge Film and EcoStretch which offers strong protection for your items.
 If you need tips on how to hand wrap a pallet, take a look at our blog here for some insider info.

 If you want to streamline your dispatch operation, then why not opt for a more personalised touch?
-We pride ourselves on taking a bespoke approach to packaging solutions and go the extra mile towards helping you reach your goals.
+We pride ourselves on taking a bespoke approach to packaging solutions and go the extra mile toward helping you reach your goals.
 To find out more about how we can help perfect your dispatching, enquire about our free consultations here!